-Hire Purchase (HP) is a way of financing the acquisition of a vehicle over a fixed
+Hire Purchase (HP) is a way of financing a vehicle over a fixed

 period of time on a basis similar to a bank loan.

 of the vehicle remains with the finance company until the final payment is made on

 In typical hire purchase arrangements the buyer is hire-purchasing the vehicle,

 i.e. hiring it for a period of time with a view to purchasing it once an agreed number